trefmanic/rpspice/README.md

 # rpspice
-A Python wrapper for Remmina to connect to SPICE-enabled VM's running in Proxmox PVE
+A Python wrapper for Remmina to connect to SPICE-enabled VM's, running in a Proxmox VE

 ## About
 This wrapper uses Proxmox VE API to generate connection parameters for Remmina, then initiates a connection with the temporary configuration.